David A. Price, Love and Hate in Jamestown: John Smith, Pocahontas, and the Heart of a New Nation (New York: Alfred A. Knopf)

 Loaded chockfull of wealthy gentlemen, there were no women and unfortunately ships were few in soldiers and working men.
 This set the stage for problems that naturally flow from a disparity of this sort; the conditions clearly called for hard laborious work.
 One of the few commoners on board; a former solider who served in Turkey, was named John Smith.
 Although looked down upon by the upper class members of the exploration, he was a hard worker and would prove to be a key to the survival of the colony once they reached their destination.
 Upon arrival in Virginia country, the crew was provided with a pamphlet from their sponsor the Virginia Company.
 The pamphlet contained instructions on how to start the colony, Indian relations, and who should govern Jamestown.The pamphlet also included information on where to locate the town and how to control the Indians initially by peaceful means but yet utilizing scare tactics.
 The instructions were very clear.
 There would be seven men who would make up the colony’s council.
 The list of names included, Edward-Maria Wingfield, a wealthy investor, the commander of the Susan Constant, Christopher Newport; commander of the Godspeed, Bartholomew Gosnold; and the commander of the Discovery, John Ratcliffe.
 More names were listed; prominent names expected by the colonists since day one.
 However, one name on the list was a jaw dropper to all; John Smith, who at the time was locked in the crew’s prison.
 Smith was to be one of the seven on the Council.
 Although some time passed before Smith was able to assume his role as a leader, eventually due to hard times the colonists were forced to accept any possible means of help; even if it meant a leader that was a solider they often despised.

 The colony seemed to have had a case of bad luck from the beginning.
 The location for Jamestown was not only a swampy area; it was also surrounded by enemy Indian tribes; not next to the ally tribe situated further down the river.
-The dominance of wealthy gentlemen and their lack of “working man” survival skills and motivation to do the hard work took its toll.
+The dominance of wealthy gentlemen and their lack of “working man” survival skills and motivation to do the hard work took.